 SECTION 1 FISCAL YEAR

-The fiscal year of SDSPLS shall commence on the first day in January in each year and shall end on the last day of December in the same year.
+The fiscal year of SDSPLS shall commence on the first day in October in each year and shall end on the last day of September in the next year.

 SECTION 2 ANNUAL MEMBERSHIP DUES